-In FY2021, all Directors including Chairman of the Board and the respective Chairpersons of the AC, RC and NC, the Management, and the external auditors are in attendance at AGM of the Company to address any queries of Shareholders.
+In FY2022, all Directors including Chairman of the Board and the respective Chairpersons of the AC, RC and NC, the Management, and the external auditors are in attendance at AGM of the Company to address any queries of Shareholders.

-For FY2021, due to the COVID-19 outbreak, the Company's AGM held on 28 April 2021 were held by way of electronic means, through "live webcast".
-The notices of general meetings were not published on the newspaper, but was instead disseminated to Shareholders through publication on SGXNet and the Company's website.
-Shareholders participated in the AGM via electronic means.
+For FY2022, the Company's AGM held on 27 April 2022 was held by way of electronic means, through "live webcast".
+The notices of general meetings were disseminated to Shareholders through publication on SGXNet and the Company's website.
+Shareholders participated in the AGM via electronic means and shareholders were invited to submit the questions in advance to the Chairman in advance of AGM.